interface

 Transition to Adult Diabetes Care

 Through the Ontario Paediatric Diabetes Network, PCMCH works to effect change in the paediatric diabetes landscape by addressing the challenges and discrepancies associated with the transition from paediatric to adult diabetes care.
-In 2013, PCMCH issued recommendations for a more structured and consistent provincial approach to transitioning youth living with diabetes from paediatric to adult
+In 2013, PCMCH initiated a working group that issued recommendations for a more structured and consistent provincial approach to transitioning youth living with

 Transition to Adult Diabetes Care Read More »